ayushmore/AudibleAbstract/README.md

 # Audible Abstract 🗣️

-Audible Abstract is a powerful voice memo summarizer that leverages the cutting-edge OpenAI Whisper ASR and GPT-4 models to transcribe and summarize your audio files.
-It is the perfect tool for professionals who need to quickly extract the key points from long voice memos or recordings, making information digestion both efficient and effortless.
+Audible Abstract is a tool that leverages OpenAI's cutting-edge Whisper ASR and GPT-4 models to convert audio voice memos into concise text summaries.

+This tool can help you transform lengthy audio records, meeting notes, or voice memos into easily digestible written summaries.
+It could be an ideal solution for students, professionals, researchers, or anyone in need of summarizing their voice memos.

+## How to Use

+Access the live application at [https://audibleabstract.streamlit.app/](https://audibleabstract.streamlit.app/).

 ## Features